isomerpages/moe-plmgss/_accolades/Organisational Achievements/Organisational Achievements.md

 **2015 - Keep Singapore Clean Movement - 'Bright Spot' within school**

 In June 2015, Paya Lebar Methodist Girls' School (Secondary) was selected as a 'Bright Spot' within school as part of the Keep Singapore Clean Movement.
 'Bright Spots' are shared spaces adopted by its stakeholders who take ownership of its cleanliness, keep them clean and help to educate and encourage good cleanliness practices.
-More information on ‘Bright Spots’ may be found here.

 **Building and Construction Authority (BCA)&nbsp;Green&nbsp;Mark Award**